01

 • What is Kove®’s Software-Defined Memory (Kove:SDM™)?

-Kove:SDM™ decouples memory from servers, pooling memory into an aggregate, provisionable and distributable resource across the data center using unmodified Commercial-Off-The-Shelf (COTS) any hardware.
+Kove:SDM™ decouples memory from servers, pooling memory into an aggregate, provisionable and distributable resource across the data center using any unmodified Commercial-Off-The-Shelf (COTS) hardware.
 Like a Storage Area Network (SAN) provisioning storage using policies, Kove:SDM™ delivers a RAM Area Network (RAN) that provisions memory using policies.
 Both provide a global, on-demand resource exactly where, when, and how it is needed.
 For example, an organization might:

 • Use a Kove:SDM™ policy to allocate up to 2 TiB of need-based memory for any of 200 servers between 5p-8:30p;